allamand/aws-cdk-eks-multi-region-workshop/content/60-deploy-app/200-single-region/_index.en.md

 ### Create a CodeCommit repository

-You can use AWS CodeCommit service for it.
 AWS CodeCommit is a service that securely hosts highly scalable private Git repositories, so you can use repositories privately without having to manage repository hosting servers, storage, etc., just like using git.

 Paste the code below into the class `construct` declaration.